 - You can also exclude certain users from seeing these ads, such as current customers, or those who have already landed on a thank you page in the past 30-180 days, indicating that they have already contacted your business.

 From here, there are two ideal objectives to choose, Lead Generation or Conversions.
-Lead generation is technically in the consideration bucket, but in a service business, this would be the last touch on social, making it the conversion in this case.
+Lead generation is technically in the consideration bucket, but in a products or service business, this would be the last touch on social, making it the conversion in this case.
 The actual conversion, aka becoming a customer, will happen offline.
 Unless your business does in fact schedule consultations online, in which case you will use the Conversions objective.

 You can create a custom conversion in the Business Manager.
 Use the URL of whichever page a user will land on after filling out a contact form or scheduling a consultation.
 That will be your event and you will link this to your ad so each time a person clicks your ad and completes this event, it will count as a conversion.
 Be sure that your landing page is the page with the action that you want the user to take.
 Over time (after about 50 conversions) the algorithm will take over with machine learning and will perform optimally (targeting those who are likely to complete this action) and you can open this up to users that are not only in the retargeting bucket.
 This rule applies for Lead Generation as well.